Greg Nathan, September, 2017.

 Nathan began his professional bass-playing career in 1972 at seventeen, performing popular jazz music with jazz pianist Chuck Ruff and vocalist Donna Courtell.
 He completed his Bachelor of Music in Music Education degree at the University of Oregon in 1977.
 Nathan earned a Master of Arts in Music degree at California State University, Sacramento, in 1982.

 Nathan is an accomplished composer of songs and serious music.
 He sings, plays, and uses the bow when performing jazz.
-Nathan is the leader of the jazz duo "Aftermath," joined by jazz guitarist Mike Denny.
+Nathan was the leader of the jazz duo Aftermath, whose potential is now impossible due to the recent passing of jazz guitar great Mike Denny.
 Aftermath performances mostly occurred at the old Eugene, Oregon, Hilton Hotel.
-Nathan has performed with Nancy King, the late Charles Dowd, Paul Biondi, Tom Shove, Bill Sabol, Vikki Brabham, Gus Russell, the late Alan Tarpinian, Jessie Marquez, and others.
+Nathan has performed with Nancy King, Charles Dowd, Paul Biondi, Tom Shove, Bill Sabol, Vikki Brabham, Gus Russell, Alan Tarpinian, Jessie Marquez, and others.

 A 12-page booklet accompanies the music.
 The booklet includes lyrics to all of the vocal renditions on the album, along with writing and pictures related to Charles Nathan, Slam Stewart, and Mike Denny.
 It is downloadable for free by clicking here.